lucasle68-git/danone-sustainable-nutrition-bi/README.md

 ## Dashboard Walkthrough

-The six dashboards are built as a deliberate narrative arc — *Where to look → Why → How to prioritise.*
+The six dashboards are built as a deliberate narrative arc from *Where to look → Why → How to prioritise.*

 ### 1 · Executive Summary — *"Where should we look?"*
 The Sustainable Nutrition Opportunity Index plotted on a world map, four headline KPIs, and the Top 10 priority markets ranked. **Tanzania (53.6), Senegal (52.9), Bangladesh (52.5)** emerge as the top expansion candidates.